dalibo/emaj/docs/en/rollbackDetails.rst

 Application triggers management
 -------------------------------

 Triggers belonging to tables to rollback that are not E-Maj triggers are temporarily disabled during the operation.
-But this default behaviour can be adjusted when :ref:`assigning a table<assign_table_sequence>` to a tables group or :ref:`importing a tables group configuration<import_groups_conf>`, by defining a trigger as "not to be disabled at rollback time".
+But this default behaviour can be adjusted when :ref:`assigning a table<assign_table_sequence>` to a table group or :ref:`importing a table group configuration<import_groups_conf>`, by defining a trigger as "not to be disabled at rollback time".

 The technical way to disable or not the application triggers depends on the *session_replication_role* parameter value set for each table to rollback.